East Falkland: Present day

 Following the Falklands War, Britain increased its military presence on the East Falkland.
 The Falkland Islands Government has invested heavily in improving facilities in Stanley and transportation around the islands, tarmacking many roads.
-The population has risen, because of the growth of Stanley, but has declined in the Camp.
+The population has risen, because of the growth of Stanley, but has declined in Camp.
 Most of the improvements in the islands have taken place on East Falkland.